David Moore (and Russell Wilson) good, but more bad for Seahawks as Chargers deliver second exhibition defeat

 Moore said he wasn’t sure Wilson would throw it to him on the 52-yarder in which he was double covered.

 “I did not think he was going to throw that,” Moore said with a smile.
-“And then as I was all the way down the field I saw the ball and thought ‘well, there it is.”
+“And then as I was all the way down the field I saw the ball and thought ‘Well, there it is.”’

-Intriguingly, the Chargers cornerback on each play was player Michael Davis, who also was memorably beaten a few times in a exhibition game a year ago by Kasen Williams.
-Moore at times appears something of a carbon copy of the former Washington and Skyline High star.
+Intriguingly, the Chargers cornerback on each play was Michael Davis, who also was memorably beaten a few times in an exhibition game a year ago by Kasen Williams.
+Moore at times appears something of a carbon copy of the former Washington and Skyline High star but in the Seahawks’ eyes, likely with more upside.

 And that leads us to our second “good’’ aspect of the game for the Seahawks …